Generalized Cahn effect and parton 3D motion in a covariant approach: Intrinsic 3D motion in covariant parton model

 \section{Intrinsic 3D motion in covariant parton model}

 This section follows from our previous study \cite{Zavada:2007ww} and \cite{Efremov:2009ze}.
-In the present paper we again assume mass of quark $m\rightarrow 0$.
-This assumption substantially simplifies calculation and seems be in a good agreement with experimental data -- in all model relations and rules, where such comparison can be done.
-But in principle, more complicated calculation with $m>0$ is possible \cite{Zavada:2002uz}.
-After fixing the quark mass there are no free parameters and construction of the model is based only on the two symmetry requirements: covariance and rotational symmetry.
-Formulation of the model in terms of the light--cone formalism is suggested in \cite{Efremov:2009ze} and allows to define the unpolarized leading-twist TMDs $f_{1}$ and $\,f_{1T}^{\perp }$ by means of the light--front correlators $\phi (x,\mathbf{p}_{T})_{ij}$ as:
+In the present paper we again assume {the} quark mass $m\rightarrow 0$.
+This assumption substantially simplifies {the} calculation and seems be in a good agreement with experimental data -- in all model relations and {sum} rules, where such {a} comparison can be done.
+But in principle, {a} more complicated calculation with $m>0$ is possible \cite{Zavada:2002uz}.
+After fixing the quark mass there are no free parameters and {the} construction of the model is based only on the two symmetry requirements: covariance and rotational symmetry. {The} formulation of the model in terms of the light-cone formalism is suggested in \cite {Efremov:2009ze} and allows to define the unpolarized leading-twist TMDs $ f_{1}$ and $\,f_{1T}^{\perp }$ by means of the light-front correlators $\phi (x,\mathbf{p}_{T})_{ij}$ as:

-Corresponding expressions for integrated a unintegrated distributions $f_{1}$ \ are given by Eqs.
+{The} corresponding expressions for {the} integrated {and} unintegrated distributions $f_{1}$\ are given by Eqs.
 5 and 25 in the cited paper and can be equivalently rewritten as:

-Now we shall study these relations in more detail.
-Due to rotational symmetry in the nucleon rest frame the distribution $G_{q}$ depends on one variable $p_{0}$, in manifestly covariant representation the $p_{0}$\ is replaced by the variable $pP/M$.
-In this way the relation (\ref{e2}) defines transformation
+Now we shall study these expressions in more detail.
+Due to rotational symmetry in the nucleon rest frame the distribution $G_{q}$ depends on one variable $p_{0}$; {in the} manifestly covariant representation the $p_{0}$\ is replaced by the variable $pP/M$.
+In this way the relation (\ref{e2}) defines {the} transformation

 where both functions depend on one variable.
-In \cite{Zavada:2007ww} we showed, that the integral (\ref{e2})can be inverted
+In \cite{Zavada:2007ww} we showed, that the integral (\ref{e2}) can be inverted